jennyrouth/n.mEloRatings/README.md

 |254.239456|             Ice cream|
 |244.362544| Chocolate chip muffin |
 |217.188779|                 Pasta|

+The resultant mElo ratings could be slightly different every time the mElo algorithm is run due to the impact of randomising the input order of pairwise comparisons.
+However, provided `melo_randomisations` is sufficiently large, the ranks of the items should not change.

 #### 2.4 Example code to produce dataframe containing Normalised Mean Elo (`n.mElo`) ratings from the mElo dataframe